dafny-lang/dafny/docs/OnlineTutorial/Termination.md

 ```

 If we add this annotation to the loop, it continues to
 verify.
-Dafny is actually a little less strict then requiring the termination
+Dafny is actually a little less strict than requiring the termination
 measure to be bounded by zero.
 Really what it requires is that the loop does
 not execute again when the termination measure is negative.
 So we could write: